-As Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], we desire to walk as ‘Children of Light’ (Ephesians 5:8).
+Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

-However, even Children of Light are, at times, subject to a specific element of darkness that is very deceptive.
-We need to vigilantly guard against this dark and powerful deception, and seek to penetrate this darkness with God’s Light.
+However, at times, everyone, even Children of Light are subject to a specific darkness that is very deceptive.
+We must guard ourselves against this dark and powerful deception, and seek to penetrate this darkness with God’s Light.

 There is a key verse in the Scriptures that will help us to overcome this darkness.